eiriktsarpalis/typeshape-csharp/README.md

 * Constructors, properties, fields and their accessibility modifiers.
 * Class inheritance, interface inheritance, virtual members.
 * `required`, `readonly` and `init`-only members.
+* Members with non-nullable reference types.
 * Collection types, including interface collections, immutable collections, non-generic collections and multi-dimensional arrays.
 * Recursive types, e.g. linked list and tree types.
 * Record types, structs, ref structs and pointers.
-* Special types such as `Nullable<T>` and tuples.
+* Special types such as `Nullable<T>` and tuples of any arity.

+This is a lot of work that needs to be repeated for every library, whether using reflection or source generators to introspect on the type structure.
+Even in popular libraries, it is common for support of all language features to be partial or incomplete, or for support to be lagging behind the evolution of the language.
+It is generally speaking expensive for library authors to respond to and test for all available permutations made available in the latest versions of the language.

+The thesis of this project is that much of this complexity can be consolidated behind a single set of reusable abstractions that make authoring datatype-generic programs much simpler to implement and maintain.

 ## Introduction

 TypeShape is a library that facilitates the development of high-performance datatype-generic programs.
 It provides:

 1. A simplified data model for .NET types that abstracts away concerns of the C# type system.
 Types can contain properties, have constructors, be collections, but not much else.
-2. A [variation on the visitor pattern](https://www.microsoft.com/research/publication/generalized-algebraic-data-types-and-object-oriented-programming/) that enables strongly-typed traversal of arbitrary object graphs, incurring zero allocation cost.
+2. A [variation on the visitor pattern](https://www.microsoft.com/research/publication/generalized-algebraic-data-types-and-object-oriented-programming/) that enables strongly-typed traversal of arbitrary object graphs, in a way that incurs zero allocation costs.
 3. Two built-in shape providers that map .NET types to the type model:
     * A [reflection provider](https://github.com/eiriktsarpalis/typeshape-csharp/tree/main/src/TypeShape/ReflectionProvider): uses reflection to derive type models at runtime.
     * A [source generator](https://github.com/eiriktsarpalis/typeshape-csharp/tree/main/src/TypeShape.SourceGenerator): generates type models at compile-time and works with trimmed/Native AOT applications.